 7. Reduce acne.
 This may sound crazy, but this oil actually reduces acne.
-Massage hemp oil into problem areas and work it in gently for several minutes.
+Massage hemp seed oil into problem areas and work it in gently for several minutes.
 The oil will actually draw out sebum plugs that cause whiteheads, blackheads, and even cysts.
 Do this daily during breakouts.

 9. Support overall health.
 Eat it.
-You can eat it straight and enjoy its nutty flavor or you can put it in salad dressings, as a butter replacement on toast, rice, potatoes, vegetables…it’s delicious!
+You can eat it straight and enjoy its nutty flavor or you can put it in salad dressings, as a butter replacement on toast, rice, potatoes, vegetables.
 Keep in mind that pure hemp seed oil cannot be used for high-heat cooking.
 It has a low smoke point and will totally break down even at a moderate heat, at which point all nutritional benefits are lost.

-Just remember, pure hemp seed oil goes rancid easily.
+Bear in mind that pure hemp seed oil goes rancid easily.
 It needs to be kept in the fridge.
 However, you can look for it as a shelf-stable ingredient in other personal care products.

 In celebration of Hemp History Week, Maria Rodale, from the Rodale Institute originally published a version of this article in 2016 on her blog, Maria’s Farm Country Kitchen.
 For more details and a fantastic timeline of Dr. Bronner’s hemp advocacy, which culminated in the passage of the 2018 U.S. Farm Bill, which separated industrial hemp from the Controlled Substances Act, check out this press release.